- 27 Jan 2025

 - Target - The target asset type.

-- Default Relation - Indicates whether the Custom Relationship is set as the default for the relationship between the source and target asset types.
+- Default Relation - Indicates whether the custom relationship is set as the default for the relationship between the source and target asset types.

 - Source Field - The source field.